 Pay Element Purpose Description Link to Performance Base Salary To attract and retain leadership talent and to provide a competitive base of compensation that recognizes the executive's skills, experience and responsibilities in the position.
 Fixed, non-variable cash compensation.
 Base salary levels are based on a number of factors and are significantly influenced by each individual's sustained performance over time, including promotion to higher positions.
 Base salary is targeted at a competitive level, generally near the market median for each executive.
 Annual Incentive Awards To provide executives with a clear financial incentive to achieve critical short-term financial and operating targets or strategic initiatives.
+Annual cash payout based on Company and individual performance over the fiscal year.
 75% of the incentive plan's target payout opportunity is based on the Company's annual performance, including net sales and EPS.
 Achievement of individual objectives and overall individual performance determine 25% of the incentive opportunity.
 However, in lieu of individual objectives, our CEO is evaluated against EPS results.
 Annual incentive opportunity is targeted near the market median for each executive.
 Long-Term Incentive Awards (LTI) To align a significant portion of executive compensation to the Company's long-term performance as measured by long-term revenue growth and earnings objectives.
 This component serves to motivate and retain executive talent.
-Annual grants of stock options and PRSUs.
 The target LTI grant value is allocated as a mix of PRSUs and stock options.
 Long-term incentive opportunity is targeted above the market median for each executive, consistent with the Company's profile as a growth company.